toribnax/swe432tomcat/README.md

 Remember to be explicit with your commit messages, this will document the rationale of your code changes and be seen in each file history by everyone wanting to contribute to your project, or even you after a month not looking at the file.
 ### 4. Create a Heroku app

-Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", provide a name, and click on "create app".
+Go to your [Heroku dashboard](https://dashboard.heroku.com/apps): click on "New" > "Create New App", provide a name, and click on "create app".

 ### 5. Link repo and deploy